top of page

 Yasmina Abou Jaoude’s work explores material memory, knowledge horizons, and form.

 Her current research centers on the fold as both a philosophical and structural gesture, generating fractal qualities from singular planes.
+Drawing from natural processes and fundamental science, she creates tactile sculptural works that explore movement, tension, and transformation.

 bottom of page